 An article with quotes from Wrightson about House of Secrets #92 and his involvement in the first series.
 Otherwise the article mostly focuses on his illustrations for Frankenstein and its publication history.

 Cooke, Jon B. “Creating That Dreadful Thing.”
-Swampmen: The Muck-Monsters and their Makers.
-Ed.
-Jon B. Cooke and George Khoury.
-Spec. issue of Comic Book Creator (2014): 74–89.
-Print.
+Swampmen: The Muck-Monsters and their Makers, special issue of Comic Book Creator, edited by Jon B. Cooke and George Khoury, no. 6, Nov.
+2014, pp. 74–89.

 A long interview with Len Wein about his career, with a focus on Swamp Thing.
 Wein goes into detail about the writing process during his early issues, with information about his collaborators, including Wrightson, Orlando, the colourists, and letterer Gaspar Saladino.
 He also provides opinions about the writers and artists that were involved in subsequent issues, some of whom he worked with as editor.
 Wein gives details about Déjà Vu – an unpublished Swamp Thing miniseries he worked on with Wrightson in the mid-1980s – and about an ultimately abandoned Joel Silver Swampy film that Wein scripted and which was being worked on at the time of the interview.
 Wein also explains his financial relationship to, and opinions of, the feature films and television shows.
 The article is accompanied by some original art.